1.6 PSI Authorization, Name and ID Matching, and Two-Year Deadline

 1. Confirm Board approval and PSI eligibility before attempting to schedule.

-2. Use the PSI scheduling page for California Dental Board candidates.
+2. Use the PSI California Dental Board scheduling page and read the current CIB.

-5. Save appointment confirmation and read the candidate information bulletin.
+5. Save the appointment confirmation and note the reschedule/cancellation rules.

-6. Track the Board receipt date and the two-year deadline.
+6. Track the Board receipt date and the two-year expiration deadline.

-7. Schedule early enough to preserve time for unexpected delays.
+7. Schedule early enough to preserve time for delays or a retake.

 How This Shows Up In Exam Readiness

-The lesson is simple: once eligibility is approved, treat PSI scheduling as a professional task.
-Pay the correct fee, use the correct PSI channel, bring matching identification, and do not let the two-year deadline control your exam strategy.
+The lesson is simple: once eligibility is approved, treat PSI scheduling as a professional task — pay the correct fee, use the correct lane, bring matching identification, and never let the two-year deadline dictate your exam strategy.

 Test Your Knowledge